QubesOS/qubes-doc/user/managing-os/fedora/fedora-upgrade.md

         At least X MB more space needed on the / filesystem.
         `

-       In this case, one option is to [resize the TemplateVM's disk image][resize-disk-image] before reattempting the upgrade process.
+       In this case, one option is to [resize the TemplateVM's disk image](/doc/resize-disk-image/) before reattempting the upgrade process.
-       (See [Additional Information] below for other options.)
+       (See [Additional Information](#additional-information) below for other options.)

 4. Check that you are on the correct (new) Fedora release.